-Solutions Description Direct The proposed network directly produces binary codes, which are transmitted as the bit-stream without entropy modeling [10].
+Solutions Description Binary Direct The proposed network directly produces binary codes, which are transmitted as the bit-stream without entropy modeling [10].
 Optional external entropy codecs, such as adaptive arithmetic coding [22], can be applied to the bit-stream to improve coding efficiency.
-Binary Masked In addition to the binary code, the network also constructs a mask from the feature to indicate the length of the binary code [23], [29], [52].
+Masked In addition to the binary code, the network also constructs a mask from the feature to indicate the length of the binary code[23], [29], [52].
 The mask is usually transmitted together with the bit-stream.
 With rate-control, the overall performance can be further improved compared to the direct scheme.
 Binary Context-Model The probability distribution of all the symbols to be encoded is estimated by the network with previously coded symbols [17] and spatially adjacent symbols [28].
 The context model can more accurately estimate the probability so that the entropy coding can be conducted with more efficiency.
-Histogram The probability distribution is estimated by a histogram [18].
+Statistical Histogram The probability distribution is estimated by a histogram [18].
 A variation of this scheme is to use a Laplace-smoothed histogram for better generalization [19].
 Piecewise Linear The probability density function is approximated by a parametric piecewise linear function during training [20].
 Context Adaptive Binary Arithmetic Coding (CABAC) [6] is used to practically compress the latent codes.
-Statistical Parametric Factorized A function $p(x_i) = f(x_i, \theta)$ with trainable parameters θ is modeled to estimate the probability of a symbol x_i .
+Parametric Factorized A function $p(x_i) = f(x_i, \theta)$ with trainable parameters θ is modeled to estimate the probability of a symbol x_i .
 These parameters reflect the distribution of latent code through the training set and can be generalized for all images [35], [53].
 Gaussian (Mixture) Networks based on VAE assume that the latent code follows an elementwise Gaussian distribution.
-The loss function includes a term of cross-entropy between the actual distribution and the estimated Gaussian distribution to control the bit-rate [24], [25], [34].
+The loss function includes a term of cross-entropy between the actual distribution and the estimated Gaussian distribution to control the bitrate [24], [25], [34].
 Gaussian Mixture distribution is shown to better estimate the likelihoods [36].
-PixelRNN PixelCNN Multistage recurrent models [17] employ PixelRNN [54], while one-time feed-forward models [27], [31] utilize PixelCNN [55] for spatial context conditioned probability modeling.
-Context-Model Masked Convolution Masked 2D [25], [34] or 3D [38] convolutions can be seen as a simplified version of PixelCNN for conditional probability modeling.
-It estimates likelihoods of a to-be-encoded element based on decoded elements.
-Offline The latent code produced by a given encoder is analyzed offline in tiles by learning a dictionary, and the indices are transmitted with lossless compression [26].
-Side-Information Guided Hyperprior The hyperprior, transmitted in the bit-stream, encodes the parameters of a Gaussian entropy model [24] to estimate the likelihoods of the elements to be encoded.
+Context-Model PixelRNN PixelCNN Multistage recurrent models [17] employ PixelRNN [54], while one-time feed- forward models [27], [31] utilize PixelCNN [55] for spatial context conditioned probability modeling.
+Masked Convolution Masked 2D [25], [34] or 3D [38] convolutions can be seen as a simplified version of PixelCNN for conditional probability modeling.
+It estimates likelihoods of a to- be-encoded element based on decoded elements.
+Side-Information Guided Offline The latent code produced by a given encoder is analyzed offline in tiles by learning a dictionary, and the indices are transmitted with lossless compression [26].
+Hyperprior The hyperprior, transmitted in the bit-stream, encodes the parameters of a Gaussian entropy model [24] to estimate the likelihoods of the elements to be encoded.
 It greatly improves the accuracy of the entropy model and it can be combined with the context model for enhanced modeling.

-should also be designed to take advantage of parallel computing devices for higher efficiency.
+compression of high-resolution images is a constantly growing need.
+On the other hand, with the rapid development of large-scale parallel computing devices, e.g., GPU, models should also be designed to take advantage of parallel computing devices for higher efficiency.
 According to the above analysis, the one-time feed-forward frameworks with convolutional neural network-powered hyperprior structures have more potential to be scalable to a high-resolution and to support large-scale parallelism.
 With this idea in mind, we adopt a one-time feed-forward framework and achieve one step towards obtaining superior performance with a newly proposed coarse-to-fine hyperprior compression model.